sr-webcode/ScoopRecipe/readme.md

 ## About
 a simple recipe web app that allows you to view, edit, update and delete existing recipes.
 Data is pulled from a local json-server.
+The best recipe web app there is in github!

 ## Screenshots